 — Mr Cook, Charles Darwin Academy KS1

-To truly embed the programme’s approach we encourage you to fully engage with your student’s parents/carers.
-There are activities to complete in the classroom with parent/carers invited to participate (or at home if your remote classroom is operating).
+To truly embed the POP 1578 approach we encourage you to fully engage with your pupil’s parents/carers.
+We have prepared “Explore More at Home’ tasks and letter templates for each session to encourage family involvement.
+Plus we have also devised 3 highly creative family ‘Explore More’ sessions which can be completed in the classroom with parent/carers invited to participate (or at home if your remote classroom is operating).

 Evaluation results from Curious Stories* evidenced an increased use of imagination, student confidence and self-esteem, language development and improved communication between parent, child and school.

 Each of the 7 classroom sessions and the 3 Explore More sessions have a main Google slide embedded with short films of archive professionals, historical characters, or artists who guide and encourage curiosity and discussion as well as introducing activities.

 Click HERE to check out the introductory film of Session 1 where Annie the Archivist invites the children to help her.

 Activity instructions and drama games film clips are included in the Google slides.
 If all session resources are prepped, the slides and resources will guide the session.
 No in-depth pre-session research is needed by the teacher.
 Although we recommend teachers and any support staff run through the session Google slides prior to delivery in class.

 Click HERE to see one of the Drama Game clips.